xiix0/scam/README.md

-Rebellion lay in his way, and he found it.
+Alas, how love can trifle with itself!
-		-- William Shakespeare, "Henry IV"
+		-- William Shakespeare, "The Two Gentlemen of Verona"